General information about deductions, reimbursements and contributions relating to the salary of employees are described

 Service Salary Increases (SSI)

-After appointment or promotion, faculty may be eligible to apply for up to a maximum of eight (8) Service Salary Increases (SSI), or the equivalent, for “demonstrated satisfactory performance commensurate with rank, work assignment, and years of service” when SSIs are specifically negotiated.
+After appointment or promotion, faculty may be eligible for up to a maximum of eight (8) Service Salary Increases (SSI), or the equivalent, for “demonstrated satisfactory performance commensurate with rank, work assignment, and years of service” when SSIs are specifically negotiated.
 SSIs may not be awarded beyond the service-based maximum on salary schedule for a rank or range, even if a faculty member has not attained the equivalent of eight SSIs before reaching the maximum.
 For eligible faculty having an SSI counter greater than zero, an SSI not exceeding 2.65% will be applied to their salary the first day of the quarter after they become eligible.

 Salary Increases for Market

 The President may grant a salary increase to a probationary or tenured faculty member to address market considerations.
 Applications for market adjustments are submitted by the faculty member to the department chair, with copies to the AVP Academic Personnel and Provost, on a form located on the Academic Personnel website (AP312-Application for Market-Based Salary Increase).
 Applications for market-based increases shall normally be accompanied by documentation supporting the market-based salary lag or a verified offer of employment from another college or university on institutional letterhead.